-The best off-track activities in Melbourne at the 2021 Australian Grand Prix on November 18-21.
+The best off-track activities in Melbourne for fans attending the Formula 1 Australian Grand Prix 2024.
 What to see and where to eat, drink, shop and go out.

 Melbourne is world-renowned for the quality and choice of its dining experience.
 With such a multicultural local population, fans can sample most major cuisines of the world.
 Popular options include Italian, Greek, Middle Eastern and a myriad of Asian cuisines, including Indian, Chinese, Thai, Malaysian and Vietnamese.
 There are also many ‘gastro pubs’ serving tasty ‘modern Australian’ cuisine and craft beers.
 For more information on the best places to eat in Melbourne, check out Zomato.

 From traditional pubs to modern bars and clubs, Melbourne has a great nightlife scene.
 Popular areas include the city centre (CBD), Southbank and St Kilda, but if you have time and are a little more adventurous, many inner suburban areas such as Carlton, Fitzroy and South Yarra are also worth a look.
 There is always a range of other events happening on any given weekend in Melbourne, from comedy to theatre or opera – Time Out is a great source to find out what is happening in the city.

 - Visit the iconic Melbourne Cricket Ground (MCG) and the home of the Australian Open tennis, both just a short stroll from downtown.
 The Australian Sports Museum within the grounds of the MCG is also worth a look.
 The MCG offers behind-the-scenes tours, which you can buy combined with tickets for the Australian Sports Museum.

 - Spend a day touring the famous Yarra Valley wine growing area, just outside the city